James Sorensen: Personal life

-He is of Danish and Portuguese descent.
-He has a twin sister and a brother who is six years younger.
-Sorensen is a keen photographer and also enjoys keeping fit by cycling with his Uncle Harold.
+Sorensen is of Danish and Portuguese descent.
+He has a twin sister and a brother, who is six years younger.
+Sorensen is a keen photographer and also enjoys keeping fit by cycling.
 He has participated in The Great Victorian Bike Ride twice.
-Sorensen plays futsal in his spare time and also enjoys travel and has been playing the piano since he was four years old.
+Sorensen plays futsal in his spare time and also enjoys travel.
+He has been playing the piano since he was four years old.